tonysinghmss/ddsh/README.md

-# ddsh
-Demo code to create an application based on the original paper published by DeepSeek for deepseek-harness.

-ddsh: Spatiotemporal Composability Framework
+# ddsh: Spatiotemporal Composability Framework

 A lightweight, deadlock-free, high-performance execution framework in Go implementing the foundational principles of Spatiotemporal Composability as introduced by the DeepSeek ecosystem (Cordis paradigm).This framework provides an autonomous runtime environment optimized for AI agents and distributed systems.
 It guarantees structural flexibility alongside strict, predictable temporal boundary isolations during hot-swaps, component upgrades, or runtime systemic failures.